Call Today! Free Immediate Response 818-781-1570

 Depending on the case, you could be required to post bail or be released on your own recognizance (OR), meaning you don't pay any bail but instead promise to appear for all your future court appearances.

-It should be noted, however, if you are charged with a misdemeanor crime, then you could retain a private criminal defense lawyer who can appear on your behalf.
+It should be noted, however, that if you are charged with a misdemeanor crime, you could retain a private criminal defense lawyer to appear on your behalf.

 Bench Warrant

 If you fail to appear at a scheduled court date, the judge will typically issue a bench warrant for your arrest.
-A bench warrant never expires and will always remain active.
+A bench warrant never expires and remains active indefinitely.

 Bench Warrant in Kern County, California